Hyagoro/Lane_line_finding_road/README.md

 ![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with the current pipeline

 One potential shortcoming would be what would happen when the road is curving because the pipeline is not adaped to this case (as we can see for the challenge video).